segmentio/kafka-go/README.md

 #### Note:

-In order to better align  with our newly adopted Code of Contact, the kafka-go project has renamed our default branch to `main`.
+In order to better align with our newly adopted Code of Conduct, the kafka-go project has renamed our default branch to `main`.
 For the full details of our Code Of Conduct see [this](./CODE_OF_CONDUCT.md) document.

 ## Migrating to 0.4